History of Brevard County, Florida: 20th century to present

 While the county was technically habitable, it was overrun by mosquitoes much of the year in the wet areas covering a great portion of its territory.
 Mosquitoes were controlled in 1950 by widespread use of the insecticide, DDT, which was banned in the late 20th century because of its adverse environmental effects.
 Reducing mosquitoes resulted in more residents being attracted to the county.
 When DDT became illegal, more environmentally-friendly insecticides and other mosquito-control methods were used.

 Beginning in the 1960s, new bridges constructed across the waterways were designed as high-rise steel, designed to be high enough to allow passage of boats underneath.

 In 1982, Windover Archaeological Site was discovered.

 As the county was long, people in the southern, more populous side of the county complained about being so distant from the county seat.
 The county seat of Titusville was 50 mi from Palm Bay, the most populous city in the county.
 Residents in the southern end of the county talked of creating a new county to serve them.
 The county decided to build a new county administration complex at Viera, near the geographical center of the county.
 This complex was started in 1989.
 Residents in the north also threatened secession.
 Their proposal to form a new county, to be called Playalinda, had some momentum in the early 90s.
 The county made a few concessions to the people in the northern part of the county, and agreed not to officially move the county seat.
 Since construction of the new center, Viera has been for all intents and purposes the de facto seat of Brevard County.

 During the summer of 1998, some of the worst brush fires on record broke out and could not be controlled.
 70000 acres were burned.
 Prior to property managers instituting controlled burns, the county forests and pastures had burned for months during the dry season.

-But from the 1940s to the 1970s, the state assumed control of burning in order to prevent uncontrolled fires.
+From the 1940s to the 1970s, the state assumed control of burning in order to prevent uncontrolled fires.
 It also developed a policy of controlled burns based on more understanding of fire's role in the state's environment.
 In 2006, the state burned a record 72065 acres in the county.
 Because of Florida's dry winters and lush vegetation, the fire threat is always high.
 Only California surpassed Florida in the number of fires fought by the state Forest Service, and none set so many controlled fires.